acgd-webdev-5/portfolio-design-and-content/README.md

 ## Overview

-Put all the final content, images and design into your portfolio. *The whole website should be done—except for Javascript.* **Make it perfect.**
+Put all the final content, images and design into your portfolio. *The whole website should be done—except for JavaScript.* **Make it perfect.**

 Some details & things about the website to consider: